Freedom of information

-Find out how to locate or request information published by English Heritage in accordance with the Freedom of Information Act (FOI) 2000, the Environmental Information Regulations (EIR) 2004 and the Data Protection Act (DPA) 1998.
+Find out how to locate or request information published by English Heritage in accordance with the Freedom of Information Act (FOI) 2000, the Environmental Information Regulations (EIR) 2004 and Data Protection Legislation

 The FOI Act states that all requests have to: